 It’s like bundled intensive support.
 They are typically a separate “thing” from hosting companies selling WordPress Hosting.
 In fact, the most well-known is WordPress.com which is owned by Matt Mullenweg – the “founder” of WordPress software.
 WordPress.com provides a customized but heavily controlled install of WordPress that is bundled with themes, plugins, hosting, etc for a flat monthly fee.
-There’s limitations and rules – but everything is done and done.
+There are limitations and rules – but everything is done and done.

-Usually the biggest installs of WordPress will live with a managed host – think the New York Times’ blogs, etc.
+Usually, the biggest installs of WordPress will live with a managed host – think the New York Times’ blogs, etc.

 But they are also popular with WordPress websites that drive a lot of traffic and want hands-on support.
-One of my clients uses WP Engine – he loves it, he has budget for it – and it fits his site.
+One of my clients uses WP Engine – he loves it, he has the budget for it – and it fits his site.

 However, it’s important to treat managed WordPress hosting as a different beast compared to the WordPress hosting that most companies sell.